 Meet the Board

-Our Board ( Governance Team ) is made up of eight experienced men and women who are passionate about leading Amnesty International in New Zealand.
+Our Board ( Governance Team ) is made up of six experienced men and women who are passionate about leading Amnesty International in New Zealand.
 Meet our current members.

 Peter is a specialist in communications, government, and stakeholder relations.
 He worked as a New Zealand diplomat and trade negotiator in Indonesia, and as lobbyist for the New Zealand Post Group.